 Learn the best way to paint your mason jars and save yourself some unnecessary headaches trying to figure out which paint, how well will it stick, how well will it hold up?

-Do you want to have some pretty mason jars for something special, like vases for a centerpiece or soap and lotion dispensers (I know that’s popular now) Have you seen some adorable rustic looking jars in pretty pastel colors with distressed details somewhere and just had to know how to get them to look that way?
+Do you want to have some pretty mason jars for something special, like vases for a centerpiece, holders for toiletries, or soap and lotion dispensers (I know that’s very popular now!)

 Before You Begin Painting

-OK, guys…in my firm opinion…the best way to paint mason jars is to look for the right kind of paint first.
-Spray paint is excellent because it doesn’t leave unsightly streaks or brush bristle marks, and you can choose among different finishes and colors.
+OK, guys…in my firm opinion…the best way to paint mason jars is to start with the right kind of paint first, and spray paint is one of those.
+It is excellent because it doesn’t leave unsightly streaks or brush bristle marks.

 If you’re like me and you love gold, silver, rose gold, etc., this one’s for you.
 I’m going to demo a paint job for you now 🙂 Yes, on a chilly day, in the upper 40s, since spray paint is always an outside job.
 Ain’t I nice?